lag13/why/README.md

 derive the Y-combinator or give much analysis of it.
 These notes are more "practical" and show:
 - What the Y-combinator is.
-- An example of the Y-combinator in action to get a sense for how/why it works.
+- An example of the Y-combinator in action to get a sense for how/Y (hehe) it works.

 ## Links
 - http://mvanier.livejournal.com/2897.html - Derives the Y-combinator